-Average handling time or AHT is a primary call center metric that defines the quantity of time an agent spends on a customer service call.
-As the name suggests, it’s the average of the entire time taken from call initiation, talk time, holding and wrapping time of a customer service call.
+Average handling time or AHT is a primary call center solution metric that defines the quantity of time an agent spends on a customer service call.
+As the name suggests, it’s the average of the entire time taken from call initiation, talk time, holding, and, wrapping time of a customer service call.
 It also covers the post-call work as well.
-AHT is a vital performance indicator that reveals how efficient your agents are helping your customers.
+AHT is a vital performance indicator that reveals how efficiently your agents are helping your customers.

 1. Why is AHT important?

 2. How to calculate AHT?